cappio/blog/source/_posts/2015-01-21-cappio-quick-picks-first-edition.markdown

 We want to premiere the CappioNotes series as a way to jump start your own research by highlighting key insights we have gathered from reputable articles.
 Essentially, CappioNotes will be doing for qualitative analyst articles what our Cappio report does for quantitative financial data!

-So without further ado, let’s jump right into it:

 Today we are covering:

 * [Microsoft](#msft)
 * [Gilead](#gild)
 * [Disney](#dis)

-Let's jump right into it:

 ##<a name="msft"></a>Microsoft (NASDAQ:MSFT): Taking the Cloud
 After their Surface’s big flop in 2012, Microsoft has been under the radar the last couple of years, working hard to rebrand themselves.
 However, they've come back into investor's sights with the recent appointment of their new CEO, Satya Nadella, in February of 2014.
 They've also have made headlines in 2014 with their acquisitions of Mojang, most known for their game Minecraft, and Nokia.
 Among investors, they are also known for it’s huge dividend yield of 2.8%, one of the best payouts in technology sector.
 Over the last year the company’s stock grew nearly 30% -- Here’s why we think you should a look at Microsoft this year before it start rallying again: